John LaBruzzo: Voluntary sterilization proposal

 On September 23, 2008, LaBruzzo raised controversy by proposing that women who receive public welfare benefits should receive $1,000 if they voluntarily choose to be sterilized.
 The proposal was criticized by opponents as "racist, sexist, unethical, and immoral."

 The plan was similar to a previous proposal by former Representative David Duke, whose 1991 legislation offered $100 a year to welfare recipients who used Norplant.
 That proposal too was defeated.
 LaBruzzo's proposal urged permanent sterilization, rather than the temporary birth control advocated by Duke.
 Norplant has a 5-year period of effectiveness.

 Then State Senator Joe McPherson, a Democrat from Woodworth in Rapides Parish, said of LaBruzzo:

 The public furor and negative reaction that arose over LaBruzzo's proposal led to his losing a leadership position.
 On October 6, 2008, he was removed by Speaker of the Louisiana House of Representatives Jim Tucker as the vice chairman of the House Health and Welfare Committee.

 Pro-life legislator

-2011 primary defeat
+2011 Primary Defeat

 Lorusso prevailed with 5,087 votes (56.6 percent) to LaBruzzo's 3,909 (43.5 percent).

 The District 81 seat is now held by Republican Clay Schexnayder of Ascension Parish, a businessman who polled 5,549 votes (64 percent) in the low-turnout general election held on November 19, 2011.
 Schexnayder defeated Democrat Kevin Hull, who received 3,116 votes (36 percent).

-2015 comeback falls short
+2015 Comeback Falls Short

 Early in 2015, laBruzzo announced he is considering making his political comeback on the Jefferson Parish Council.